 Although it doesn’t tolerate extreme cold, holly fern survives moderately harsh winters with no problem.
 Holly fern is suitable for growing in USDA plant hardiness zones 6 through 10.
 It is evergreen in mild climates.

 How to Grow a Holly Fern

 Growing holly ferns from a starter plant or divided plant is remarkably simple.
 The plant prefers well-drained, acidic soil with a pH between 4.0 and 7.0, and thrives in rich soil high in organic matter.
-Dig in two or three inches of compost or other organic material, especially if your soil is clay-based.
+Dig in two or three inches (5 to 7.5 cm.) of compost or other organic material, especially if your soil is clay-based.

 Indoors, holly fern needs a well-drained, lightweight potting mixture and a pot with a drainage hole.

 Although it grows in full shade, holly fern does just fine in partial, but not punishing sunlight.
 Indoors, place the plant in bright, indirect light.